James Devonport Walker (1822-1864)

 James & Honora’s family:

-At some stage several of James Devonport Walker’s family moved to Maryborough in Queensland.
-It would then appear that, following James Devonport Jn’s death in 1864, Honora returned to the Upper Williams River district in NSW.
-She died of bronchitis on Sep 13, 1883, aged 50 (suggesting she was born post 13 Sep 1832); a transcript of the death certicate can be viewed here.
+Following James Devonport’s death in 1864, Honora returned to the Upper Williams River district in NSW.
+She died of bronchitis on Sep 13, 1883, aged 50; a transcript of the death certificate can be viewed here.
 Note that she is registered as Honoria in this certificate.

 The Maitland Mercury and Hunter River General Advertiser carried a notice of her passing on Sat 6 Oct 1883 :